ethereum-alarm-clock/ethereum-alarm-clock/docs/costs_and_fees.rst

 payment and fee, or leave them off in favor of using the default values.

-The account which executes the scheduled call is reimbursed 100% of the gas cost + payment for their service as well as sending the fee to the creator of the service.
+The account which executes the scheduled call is reimbursed 100% of the gas cost + payment for their service.

 The GasPriceScalar multiplier
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^